-I needed a “fun” food project this week, so I decided to make some homemade pork gyoza, which are actually an updated version of a recipe I made almost six years ago (whoa!), Pork & Ginger Pot Stickers.
+I needed a “fun” food project this week, so I decided to make some homemade pork gyoza, which are kind of an updated version of a recipe I made almost six years ago (whoa!), Pork & Ginger Pot Stickers.
 I tweaked the filling a bit and decided to try the more traditional (and more difficult) pleated folding style.
 These tasty little dumplings are great to keep in your freezer so you can cook a few at a time to add to add to your meal.